Verb

 bisa

-Able or capable of doing something; possessing competence or expertise in a certain matter.
+Able or capable of doing something.

 boleh